-To schedule any of our educational opportunities, contact Amanda McGuire with the date of your request, the number of students, and the topic you prefer.
+To schedule any of our educational opportunities, email [email protected] or call 765-362-5769 with the date of your request, the number of students, and the topic you prefer.
 Scholarships are available for students in need.
 Discovery Kits and classroom presentations are free.

-If you have ideas for a resource or program we are not offering, please reach out to Associate Director Amanda McGuire at [email protected] or 765-362-5769.
+If you have ideas for a resource or program we are not offering, we would love to hear about it!